 Before his diagnosis last February (aged 6) for Acute Lymphoblastic Leukaemia (ALL), Pierce was a very active child who enjoyed swimming, playing rugby and doing karate.
-But due to his diagnosis and introduction of his Hickman Line along with the Covid 19 pandemic, it has put an end to most strenous and contact activities until the end of treatment which is July 2023.
+But due to his diagnosis and introduction of his Hickman Line along with the Covid 19 pandemic, it has put an end to most strenuous and contact activities until the end of treatment which is July 2023.

-Piece's mum shares his story:
+Pierce's mum shares his story:

 I wanted to write a note to CFC- the trustees, your team and everyone who has made having a bike for Pierce possible.
 Please do send this on to them from us as a family.
 The wonderful work you all do has such a positive impact.
 I know you all deal with very sick kiddies families and possibly understand all of the below but I just wanted to express our appreciation and what a bike means to Pierce.
 Sorry in advance if comes across as soppy but it’s heartfelt.

 Pierce has always loved his bicycle, which he learnt to ride aged 4 without stabilisers.
 At 5-6 he was cycling 10 miles a day unassisted, quite happily.